Khayoon/Neurotrino/README.md

 Improve the user interface design to enhance user experience and accessibility.

 ### Credits
-The Neurotransmitter App was developed by Saif Khayoon and Miko Moh as a showcase project to demonstrate frontend web development skills and data visualization techniques.
+The Neurotransmitter App was developed by Saif Khayoon and Miko Moh as a showcase project to demonstrate full stack web development skills and data visualization techniques.